Patapsco Female Institute

 Patapsco Female Institute (PFI) is a former girls' boarding school, now a partially rebuilt historical site, located on Church Road in Ellicott City, Maryland, United States.
+The school, which operated during 1837–1891, had 150 students ranging from age 12 to 18 at peak enrollment.

-The grounds are home to outdoor theatrical performances by The Chesapeake Shakespeare Company.
+The grounds are currently used for outdoor theatrical performances by The Chesapeake Shakespeare Company.

 In the 1930s the Institute was also known as "Warwick".

 History

+The Patapsco Female Institute was chartered in January 1834.
+It was designed by architect Robert Cary Long Jr. and built by Charles Timanus, who also built the nearby Howard County Courthouse.
+It opened on January 1, 1837, as a finishing school.

 Phelps era

-The Patapsco Female Institute was chartered in January 1834.
-It was designed by architect Robert Cary Long Jr. and built by Charles Timanus, who also built the Court House.
-It opened on January 1, 1837 as a girls' finishing school but was more designed under Almira Hart Lincoln Phelps to enable young ladies to be trained well enough to support themselves through teaching; the school remained in operation until 1891.
-Students at the school ranged from age 12 to 18, and at its peak enrollment there were 150 students attending the institute.

-Ellicott Mills (now Ellicott City) had both a boys' school, Rock Hill, and a girls' school, the Patapsco Female Institute (PFI).
-By 1840, neither was doing well.
+By 1840, neither PFI nor the nearby boys' school (Rock Hill College) were doing well.
 The Protestant Episcopal Bishop of Maryland, William R. Whittingham, had a personal interest in education and became involved in both schools.
-The Rev. Alfred Holmead transferred from Baltimore County to run Rock Hill and Bishop Whittingham, personally interviewed Almira Hart Lincoln Phelps to become the principal of the PFI.
-The Phelpses leased the school for seven years.
-John Phelps was listed as head of the family; in practice he was the business manager, taking care of the accounts, the grounds and buildings.
+Rev. Alfred Holmead transferred from Baltimore County to run Rock Hill, while Almira Lincoln Phelps became principal of PFI after being personally interviewed by Whittingham.

-Under Phelps, each student was charged a basic fee for room, board, washing, and basic instruction in English.
-Extra fees were charged for other subjects such as foreign languages, music and dance.
+Phelps leased the school for seven years.
+Her husband John was listed as head of the family; in practice he was the business manager, taking care of the accounts, the grounds and buildings.
+Students were charged a basic fee for room, board, washing, and basic instruction in English.
+Extra fees were charged for other subjects such as foreign languages, music, and dance.
 The school eventually had several sources of income, including proceeds from state approved lotteries and $800 per annum for the admittance of lower income students who were to be trained as teachers.
-Maryland law stipulated that once the PFI had earned $15,000 from the lottery, the $800 annual state payment would cease.
-That happened in 1860.
+Maryland law stipulated that once the PFI had earned $15,000 from the lottery, the $800 annual state payment would cease, which occurred in 1860.